 Then, the crypto door opened its magic threshold, and he was sold.

-“To understand my current life, I think I need to step back and talk to you about where I come from.
+"To understand my current life, I think I need to step back and talk to you about where I come from.
 I worked in the construction industry for about 15 years, and I reached a point where I got really, really fed up with my situation.
-I had spent too much time in the same space, and I had long since stopped
+I had spent too much time in the same space, and I had long since stopped learning, because there was nothing more to learn.

 "So I took a year off, which I spent trying to find a new direction for my life.
 At the end of this period, I pondered whether to go back to construction or do something completely different.
 My last construction job was in Norway, so I thought I might have to go back.
 But the day before I was due to get on a train to Norway, I met an old friend and we went for a coffee and chat.
 We caught up on the past, and he started talking about Bitcoin, which was the only cryptocurrency available at the time.